9 Best Hot Springs Near Las Vegas - Mapped (Updated 2025)

 • No Facilities: There are no developed facilities or amenities at Alkali Flat Hot Springs.
 Visitors must be self-sufficient and prepared to pack in all they need and pack out all trash.

-A hidden jewel just 2.5 hours north of Las Vegas, Alkali Flat Hot Springs offers a swift and accessible escape for travelers seeking respite.
-Dating back to the 1930s, these springs exude a vintage charm while providing a serene space for relaxation in two small, cement-lined pools.
+A hidden jewel just 2.5 hours north of Las Vegas, Alkali Flat Hot Springs offers an easy getaway for those willing to make the trip.
+Dating back to the 1930s, these springs have an old-time feel while providing a space for relaxation in two small, cement-lined pools.

-As the sun sets, the springs come to life with an enchanting atmosphere.
-The backdrop of wild Mustangs galloping in the distance adds an element of magic to the experience.
-Occasional appearances by bats and burrows further enrich the unique ambiance.
+As the sun sets, the springs come to life with a backdrop of wild Mustangs galloping in the distance and the occasional appearances by bats and burrows.

 For those considering an overnight stay, camping is a welcomed option.
-Just be sure to maintain a respectful distance from the pools to ensure the preservation of this historical haven.
+Just be sure to maintain a respectful distance from the pools to ensure historical preservation.

 hot springs near las vegas